lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       P1 or P2 and the algorithm identifiers A1 or A2 are
       composite then output "Invalid signature" and stop.

-   2. Compute a Hash of the Message

-         M' = Domain || HASH(Message)

-   3. Check each component signature individually, according to its algorithm specification.
+   2. Check each component signature individually, according to its algorithm specification.
        If any fail, then the entire signature validation fails.